You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 The Sacred Site of Vajravarahi or Dorji Phagmoi Ney

-One astonishing site in Rangtse village is the Rongtse Dorji Phagmoi Ney, about an hour’s drive from Rongtse School towards Ta-nga village, in the south-west of Rangtse village.
+Rongtse Dorji Phagmoi Ney is about an hour’s drive from Rongtse School towards Ta-nga village, in the south-west of Rangtse village.
 This sacred site is no different from the Dorji Phagmo’s site in Tibet.

-One can see the natural rock formations of the Dragon, an elephant’s trunk, conch, ritual cakes, vessels of water offerings, Vajravarahi’s womb or Dorji Phagmoi Bhaga, Dakini’s nipples or Dodjoi Numa, rock image of Vajravarahi, a naturally formed and concealed lake, and other naturally formed figurines.
+Here you can see the natural rock formations of the Dragon, an elephant’s trunk, a conch, ritual cakes, vessels of water offerings, Vajravarahi’s womb or Dorji Phagmoi Bhaga, Dakini’s nipples or Dodjoi Numa, rock image of Vajravarahi, a naturally formed and concealed lake, etc.

 Rangtse Tashicholing Goenpa